 HUD’s give us the % of how often somebody does something, which helps us be more technical players rather than feel players.
 Knowing how often they perform certain actions, which tells us the likely range of hands they’re doing it with, helps us to make plans and develop plays to combat them.

 PFR is the % of the time that a player put in any raise pre-flop.
-This stat tells us how aggressive the opp is.
+This stat tells us how aggressive a player is.

 That’s percentage form in action: looking at a stat and being able to understand what range of hands it correlates to.